llm-bible/llm-bible.github.io/_publications/evans2024large.markdown

 bibkey: evans2024large
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2407.02977"}
-tags: ['Model Architecture', 'GPT', 'Interpretability and Explainability']
+tags: ['Interpretability and Explainability', 'GPT', 'Model Architecture']
 ---
 Our study explores how well the state-of-the-art Large Language Models (LLMs), like GPT-4 and Mistral, can assess the quality of scientific summaries